Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 ### Internal Anatomy and Energy Absorption

+**Rainbow Queen is an exotic and unique entity within the realm of Pony Driland.** She is fully aware that her behavior and the way her body functions differ significantly from the ordinary creatures of this dimension.

 #### Overview of the Digestive System

 As previously mentioned, the Rainbow Queen's body does not function in a traditional way regarding food consumption.
 Consequently, her internal biology operates quite differently from conventional organisms.